helenclx/Frontend-Mentor-Challenges/product-preview-card-component/README.md

 ### What I learned

+The new thing I learned was to use the HTML `<picture>` element to specify using different images on diffrent device screen sizes.

-I got more practice in positioning items with CSS grid and Flexbox.
+I also got more practice in positioning items with CSS grid and Flexbox.

 ### Continued development